 Moving to a circular economy will be key to creating a more sustainable future.
 According to research from the Ellen MacArthur Foundation and Material Economics, regenerating farmland, designing to reduce waste and reusing materials could reduce annual greenhouse gas (GHG) emissions significantly.
-If the principles of a circular economy are applied to the steel, aluminum, cement and food sectors, it could reduce annual GHG emissions by 9.3 billion tons by 2050, which is equivalent to eliminating all emissions from global transport, according to the Ellen MacArthur Foundation.
+If the principles of a circular economy are applied to the steel, aluminum, cement and food sectors, it could reduce annual GHG emissions by 9.3 billion tons of CO2e by 2050, which is equivalent to eliminating all emissions from global transport, according to the Ellen MacArthur Foundation.

 As the global focus on ESG continues to grow, the concept of a circular economy can be a useful framework for companies to follow to make their products and operations more sustainable.
 A circular economy focuses on the sustainable use of materials throughout the manufacturing process, where materials are used for more than one purpose and are recycled at the end of the product’s lifecycle.

 It allows companies to generate additional value from the materials they use and reduce the risk involved with the procurement of those materials.
 These risks can include supply chain bottlenecks and fluctuations in material costs.
 The concept of a circular economy also includes the prevention of waste in manufacturing processes and helps ensure products are more durable and can be reused multiple times.